 Doctors may soon be able to carry out on-the-spot genome analysis using just a smartphone thanks to research by the Garvan Institute of Medical Research and UNSW Sydney.

-The genome is the complete set of genetic material present in an organism, and is key to understanding human health, helping to prevent disease and furthering personalised medicine.
+The genome is the complete set of genetics in an organism, and is key to understanding human health, helping to prevent disease and furthering personalised medicine.

 Researchers were able to adapt a computer algorithm able to perform accurate analysis with far less computer memory than current programmes, making it easier to analyse the genome.